Reading and writing data

 metals and antigens were used during data acquisition.
 Thus, when CSV

-files are read using tof_read_data
+files are read using tof_read_data, it is recommended to

-argument to provide the panel manually
+use the panel_info argument to provide the panel manually

 (as CSV files, unlike FCS files, do not provide built-in metadata about